 Don’t go chasing after certification if you think it’s going to be a make-or-break for your tarot journey.
 Find a teacher you like, a good book or two, and get some friends you can practice with.

-And: If you think I might be the teacher for you, you might like my book, Going Beyond the Little White Book: A Contemporary Guide to Tarot, or my private tarot classes.
+And: If you think I might be the teacher for you, you might like my book, Going Beyond the Little White Book: A Contemporary Guide to Tarot.

 Until next time,